noteed/exploring/README.md

 ## Current state

-I have a small script that reads the `MEMLIST.BIN` files:
+I have a small Haskell script that reads the `MEMLIST.BIN` files:

 ```
 $ make && bin/exploring